pasqal-io/pasqal-cloud/README.md

 The batch sequence can be generated using [Pulser](https://github.com/pasqal-io/Pulser).
 See their [documentation](https://pulser.readthedocs.io/en/stable/), for more information on how to install the library and create your own sequence.

-The sequence should be a pulser Sequence object.
+The sequence should be a pulser sequence object.
 Once it's created, you can serialize like so:

 ```python
 serialized_sequence = sequence.to_abstract_repr()
 ```

-When creating a job, select a number of runs and set the desired values for the variables defined in the sequence.
+When creating a job, select a number of runs and set the desired values for the variables defined in the sequence:

 ```python
 job1 = {"runs": 20, "variables": {"omega_max": 6}}